Agricultural productivity: Food security

 Agricultural productivity is becoming increasingly important as the world population continues to grow.
 As agricultural productivity grows, food prices decrease, allowing people to spend less on food, and combatting hunger.
 India, one of the world's most populous countries, has taken steps in the past decades to increase its land productivity.
 In the 1960s North India produced only wheat, but with the advent of the earlier maturing high-yielding wheats and rices, the wheat could be harvested in time to plant rice.
 This wheat/rice combination is now widely used throughout the Punjab, Haryana, and parts of Uttar Pradesh.
 The wheat yield of three tons and rice yield of two tons combine for five tons of grain per hectare, helping to feed India's 1.1 billion people.

+World population supported with and without synthetic nitrogen fertilizers.

 Higher global food prices between 2006 and 2008, primarily caused by an increasing amount arable land used for growing biofuels and the growing economies in China and elsewhere causing an increase in demand for meat products (which are less efficient than plants in terms of land use), caused the percentage of incomes used for food to increase throughout the world, forcing families to cut back on various other expenditures such as schooling for girls.
 In areas of sub-Saharan Africa, a decreased agricultural productivity due to crop failures has caused starvation.
 On the other hand, higher global prices actually mean farmers with successful yields earn more, and this thus increases their productivity.

 Investing in the agricultural productivity of women in farming communities is of particular importance in boosting economic development and food security in parts of the developing world.
 Women in some areas of the world, for example in Africa, traditionally have less agency than men, but are often also more invested in farming in terms of time spent.
 They are furthermore generally more responsible for childcare, thus their productivity is more likely to translate in gains for the family as a whole.